Why Website Maintenance is So Important

 - I don’t have to worry about having the proper tools/processes to get it done properly.

 - I avoid headaches of messing it up since I don’t often do oil changes (I’ve done… one?).
 If something were to break or go wrong, I wouldn’t know what to do.

 - While I’m waiting for my oil to be changed, I can be catching up on emails or be doing a client call, which is much more valuable to me than spending $40 or whatever the cost is to have a professional do the oil change.

 It Could Cost More to Fix Than to Maintain

 Inexperience could damage your website.
-If the above steps aren’t properly followed or a random issue pops up (it happens), it could cost more for someone to come in and fix the issue that it would have if they were doing the maintenance in the first place.
+If the above steps aren’t properly followed, or a random issue pops up (it happens), it could cost more for someone to come in and fix the issue than it would have if they were doing the maintenance in the first place.

-If I ever had to go to court, I wouldn’t represent myself; I’d get a lawyer to represent me.
-It’s ok to call in a pro when you’re better off focusing on what you do best, or when the risks outweigh the pros.
+If you ever had to go to court, would you represent yourself or get a lawyer to represent you?
+It’s okay to call the pros when you’re better off focusing on what you do best, or when the risks outweigh the benefits.

 I hope you found this guide helpful!

 Cheers to keeping your website safe and up to date!